Connect with others who understand.

 • Fingernails that curve downward around the fingertips

 Eventually, your nails will have a downward curve and a shiny appearance.
+You can tell apart normally curved nails vs. clubbed nails because clubbed nails have a very noticeable spoon-shaped curve at the ends of the fingers.
 You might also notice an enlargement of your fingertips.

 What Causes Finger Clubbing?